Revision help links for separate Gateway science OCR GCSE 9-1 Physics PAPER 2

 P8.2e Be able to explain how the national grid is an efficient way to transfer energy.

-P8.2f Be able to link the potential differences and numbers of turns of a transformer to the power transfer involved; relate this to the advantages of power transmission at high voltages
+P8.2f (HT only) Be able to link the potential differences and numbers of turns of a transformer to the power transfer involved; relate this to the advantages of power transmission at high voltages

 P8.2g Know that the domestic supply in the UK is a.c. at 50Hz. and about 230 volts (often says 240 V on appliances).